Last updated 3 July 2020

 The Company’s second Annual General Meeting since its AIM admission will take place on Wednesday 4 September.
 If, and when, voting decisions are not materially in line with the Company’s expectations, the Board will seek to engage with shareholders to understand and address any issues informing those decisions.

-In line with the corporate social responsibility disclosure on pp 26‒33 of the Annual Review 2018, the Board upholds its commitment to being a socially and ethically responsible Company.
+In line with the corporate social responsibility disclosure on pp 38‒47 of the Annual Report 2019, the Board upholds its commitment to being a socially and ethically responsible Company.

 The executive team, represented in the Global Management Board, oversees the social and ethical framework, and is responsible for reviewing operational processes for managing social, environmental and ethical risk.
 In this respect, the Global Management Board reports into the Board of Directors, to ensure that any significant risks to the longer-term success of the business arising from such matters are adequately mitigated and addressed.
 The Board believes that the risk of impact to the long-term success of the Group is low, and satisfactorily managed, based upon its line of business and geographical footprint.